scarlet211/DeepNhKcr/README.md

 # DeepNhKcr
-DeepNhKcr：prediction of crotonylation sites of non-histone lysine in plants based on ESM2 network Lysine crotonylation (Kcr) is a critical post-translational modification found in both histone and non-histone proteins, playing a vital role in regulating various biological processes in animals and plants, such as gene transcription, cellular metabolism, and photosynthesis.
-Accurate identification of Kcr sites is essential, but traditional biological methods for detecting these sites are often time-consuming and costly.
-Therefore, there is a pressing need for computational methods that can rapidly and efficiently identify Kcr sites.In this study, we introduce DeepNhKcr, a deep learning model designed to predict Kcr sites in non-histone proteins of plants.
-Our model leverages a protein language model (ESM2) combined with a bidirectional long short-term memory (BiLSTM) network.
-To address the issue of data imbalance, we utilized the focal loss function instead of the standard cross-entropy loss to optimize the model.DeepNhKcr demonstrates superior performance compared to other machine learning and deep learning models, excelling in both five-fold cross-validation and independent test experiments.
-Additionally, our model includes explainable analysis mechanisms, providing insights into the relationship between key sequence factors and their biological functions.This model represents an effective tool for identifying Kcr sites in non-histone proteins in plants, and it is expected to significantly advance future research in the field of plant Kcr site identification.
+DeepNhKcr：prediction of crotonylation sites of non-histone lysine in plants based on ESM2 network Lysine crotonylation (Kcr) is a crucial post-translational modification that significantly influences various biological processes in both animals and plants, including gene transcription, cellular metabolism, and photosynthesis.
+Accurately identifying Kcr sites is essential for advancing research in these areas.
+However, traditional experimental methods often face limitations that make this identification challenging.

+To bridge this gap, we are excited to introduce our cutting-edge web tool designed to predict Kcr sites using an advanced deep learning model.
+This tool integrates traditional protein coding techniques with deep learning for effective feature extraction.

+Key Features:
+Innovative Deep Learning Model: Our model leverages the power of deep learning to enhance the accuracy of Kcr site predictions.
+Feature Fusion: By combining various features, we achieve superior classification performance compared to existing state-of-the-art models.
+Detailed Interpretability Analysis: Our tool not only provides predictions but also offers insights into the underlying mechanisms, enhancing the understanding of Kcr site identification.
+This user-friendly tool is designed for researchers and scientists looking to efficiently identify lysine crotonylation sites, facilitating advancements in the study of biological processes in plants and animals.